The hormone cholecystokinin can be confusing!

 This hormone is produced by specialized cells in the small intestine and released into the bloodstream in response to the presence of food, especially fat.

 CCK acts as a messenger, relaying information between the gut and the brain to regulate various aspects of digestion and appetite.
-CCK can show up as high, or low, in the Energetic Hormonal Imbalances.
+CCK can show up as high or low in the Energetic Hormonal Imbalances.
 You can see what these imbalances look like on our Sample Report.

 What is the Hormone Cholecystokinin and the Digestive System Link?

-CCK plays a pivotal role in the digestive system by stimulating the release of digestive enzymes from the Pancreas, and bile from the gallbladder.
-When food enters the small intestine, CCK is released, signalling the Pancreas to secrete enzymes that aid in the breakdown of fats, proteins, and carbohydrates.
+CCK plays a pivotal role in the digestive system by stimulating the release of digestive enzymes from the Pancreas and bile from the gallbladder.
+When food enters the small intestine, CCK is released, signaling the Pancreas to secrete enzymes that aid in the breakdown of fats, proteins, and carbohydrates.
 Additionally, CCK causes the gallbladder to contract, releasing bile into the small intestine to facilitate the digestion and absorption of dietary fats.

 How would this look on your bioenergetic test report?